ethereum/portal-network-specs/state-network.md

 ```

 At this stage, the minimal proof for `G` would be `[D, F, G, C]`.
 The nodes
-which received the initial gossip message for `H` would constructe this proof
+which received the initial gossip message for `H` would construct this proof
-by removing the un-necessary nodes, after which they would searcch the DHT for
+by removing the un-necessary nodes, after which they would search the DHT for
 nodes that are interested in `F` and gossip this proof to them..

 The receipients of that gossip are then responsible for gossiping the parent